asana-examples/script-actions-examples/example_scripts/update_goal_metric.md

    ![get gid of closed - success section](../images/scripts/get_gid_for_closed_success_section.png)
    </details>

 We advise you to copy and paste this script into your code editor for editing.
-Once you're satisfied with your changes, simply copy the script into the custom field rule editor.
+Once you're satisfied with your changes, simply copy the script into the rule editor.

 ```javascript
 /**